 - Annas Ghyll Walk – 3 miles through fields and lanes

 - Littledale Walk – 5 miles through hills and dales

 The Tramper is a specially designed four wheel drive all-terrain electric buggy which can be used off road and even on rough ground, mud and grass.
 It enables people who have difficulty walking to experience the countryside, woodlands and lakesides; and to accompany their friends and families when out walking.
-There are two trails above the village on Caton Moor.
-To book your tramper or for more information telephone 01524 793429.
+The Forest of Bowland has some for hire at country parks.
+There is a well-signposted tramper trail on Caton Moor.

 Lune Valley Ramble